0xgareth/blog/src/pages/build-your-own-gatsby-blog/index.md

 ---
-title: Build and deploy your own blog with ease using GatsbyJS and GH Pages
+title: Build and deploy your personal blog using GatsbyJS and GH Pages
 date: "2015-05-28T22:40:32.169Z"
 description: Learn how to build your own blog using GatsbyJS and Gatsby Blog Starter.
-minread: "2"
+minread: "3"
+tags: ["coding"]
 ---

-I recently rebuilt my website using a scalable architecture, leveraging some of the more popular technologies (Flask, Docker, React) to enable me to host multiple applications under the same deployment (post about that incoming).
-One of these applications is the blog you're reading now, built with Gatsby JS, and it's super easy to do!
-Let me show you...
+I recently rebuilt my website using a scalable architecture, leveraging modern web technologies (Flask, Docker, React) enabling me to host multiple applications under the same deployment (post on this incoming).
+One of these applications being the blog you're reading now, built with Gatsby JS.
+This post is to show you how easy this is.

+> Familarity with JS, React adn GraphQL is a prerequisite.

 ### What is GatsbyJS?